-Steel structures on the seabed also contribute in producing gas.
-A 100-kilometer-long pipeline network is needed to transport the resource to the mainland.
-This may sounds easy to manage, however the low underwater temperatures alone prove technologically challenging.
-The temperature on the seabed is around two degrees, which means that wet gas in the pipelines could form hydrates and clog up the pipeline.
+Steel structures on the seabed also play a part in producing gas.
+A pipeline network which is more than 100 kilometers long is needed to transport the gas to the mainland.
+This sounds easier than it is.
+The low underwater temperatures alone prove technologically challenging.
+The temperature on the seabed is around two degrees, which means that the wet gas in the pipes could form hydrates and clog up the pipeline.
 To prevent this from happening, we add monoethylene glycol (MEG) to the gas to significantly lower the freezing point.
-On the mainland, the “antifreeze” is later recovered.
+The "antifreeze" is later recovered on the mainland.